section-engineering-education/engineering-education/content/articles/face-recognition-using-wavelet-features/index.md

 The proposed scheme is very robust and capable of recognizing the faces even if some changes occur in the face, such as growing beards, mustache e.t.c

 ### Prerequisites
-To follow along with this tutorial, you will need:
+To follow along with this tutorial, you will need to have:
 - [MATLAB](https://www.mathworks.com/products/get-matlab.html?s_tid=gn_getml) installed.
 - A proper understanding of [MATLAB basics](/engineering-education/getting-started-with-Matlab/).
-- An understanding of the [principal component analysis(PCA)]()
+- An understanding of the [principal component analysis(PCA)](https://www.projectpro.io/data-science-in-python-tutorial/principal-component-analysis-tutorial)

 ### Face image database preparation for training and testing
 In this tutorial, we use [faces94](https://cmp.felk.cvut.cz/~spacelib/faces/faces94.html).
 This database consists of 153 individuals with 20 face images of each individual.
 This database has three folders: male stuff, female, and male.